Current Status (13/3/2013)

 Looming Up

-Wiring of the frame, part of the final integration, is now complete with tidy-up work left before being marked off as "flight ready."
-The assembly is one step away from becoming the fully integrated KiwiSAT.
+Wiring of the frame, part of the final integration, was completed early and now forms part of the fully integrated KiwiSAT.

 Ground Testing

-KiwiSAT, in its flight configuration, is in the AMSAT-ZL clean room at Massey University.
-The clean room, being RF shielded, requires a remote antenna system to allow live testing via the flight mode.
+KiwiSAT, in its flight configuration, is in the AMSAT-ZL clean environment chamber at Ponga Road.
+A remote antenna system allows live testing via the flight mode.

-Auckland is reasonably hilly and with the team spread over a wide area, these good antenna are required to guarantee interference free communications.
+Auckland is reasonably hilly and with the team spread over a wide area, these good antenna are required to guarantee reliable communications.

 Solar Panels